-The State of Colorado also provides State revenue sources for special education, pupil transportation, gifted and talented programming, vocational education and English Language Acquisition programs.
+The State of Colorado also provides categorical State revenue sources for special education, pupil transportation, gifted and talented programming, vocational education and English Language Acquisition programs.

-FEDERAL REVENUE - \$1.45 MILLION IN 2014-15
+FEDERAL REVENUE - \$1.46 MILLION IN 2016-17

 The amount shown above is ongoing revenue from the American Recovery and Reinvestment Act funding, received in the General Fund as part of the Build America Bonds program.
-The FY2014-15 amount is the same as in FY2013-14.